Understand How The Alliance Can Help

-Businesses want to know whether their health care “spend” is purchasing high-quality care at a fair price.
+Businesses want to know whether their health care spend is purchasing high-quality care at a fair price.
 They want to know what causes costs to rise and fall.
-They want to engage employees in making better health care decisions so they can avoid overtreatment and reduce out-of-pocket spending.
+And they want to engage employees in making better health care decisions, so they can avoid overtreatment and reduce out-of-pocket spending.

-Self-funding can help you address those needs by providing access to data about when and where employees use health care.
-While self-funding can’t solve all of an organization’s health care problems, it can make it possible to start moving health care toward better solutions for high-quality, fairly priced care.
+Self-funding can help address those needs by providing access to data about when and where employees use health care.
+This allows employers to help incentivize the right type of behavior and determine what would be most beneficial for their employee population.
+While self-funding can’t solve all of an organization’s health care problems, it can make it possible to start moving health care toward better solutions for high-value, fairly–priced care.

 Understanding self-funding begins with understanding that risk transfer costs money.
-When you purchase a fully-insured plan, you are transferring the risk to an insurance company and paying them to take it on.
+When you purchase a fully-insured plan, you are transferring the risk to an insurance company and paying them to take on the risk.
 When you use a self-insured plan, you are saving money by managing the risk yourself.